Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 mixing up the ingredients for stone crab mustard sauce.

-You can’t have seasonal stone crab claws without the famous mustard sauce accompaniment.
+You can’t have this seasonal favorite without the famous mustard stone crab sauce accompaniment.

 You already have everything you need to make the simple dipping sauce at home in approximately 5 minutes…

-Every Florida restaurant has their own version of this dipping sauce.
+Every Florida restaurant has its version of this stone crab dipping sauce.
 The one from Joe’s Stone Crab in Miami is probably the most famous, using Coleman’s Dry mustard, mayonnaise and A-1 sauce.

 However, my favorite is made with other pantry staples and has a softer, more refined mustard flavor that pairs perfectly with the sweet crab meat.